01/07/2022

 Finally—and this is the most important thing—the MT engine that you choose should ideally be one that you can customize with your own data.
 Even if it’s already adapted to your industry, there may be certain terms or phrasing that are unique to you, or which you’d prefer to leave untranslated.
 Being able to feed new training data to your MT engine will go a long way toward making it a better fit for your specific needs.

 Once you’ve chosen your MT engine, the next step is to customize it.
-But you might think, today’s MT engines are trained upon billions and billions of translated text segments; would your data even make a dent in that kind of training?
+But you might think that today’s MT engines are trained upon billions and billions of translated text segments; would your data even make a dent in that kind of training?

 The answer is yes.
 MT engines don’t rely on quantity alone.
 The quality of data is also important.
-Today’s MT engines use AI and deep neural networks to make sophisticated connections that depend on high quality data, which provides necessary context for the MT engine to make the right translation.
-Sources of high quality data include glossaries, translation memories, and text segments that have already been translated properly.
+Today’s MT engines use AI and deep neural networks to make sophisticated connections that depend on high-quality data, which provides the necessary context for the MT engine to make the right translation.
+Sources of high-quality data include glossaries, translation memories, and text segments that have already been translated properly.

 Once you’re done with your MT engine, it’s time to turn toward finding the right language professional to work with it.